NLM-Ruby-Group/FamTime/README.md

 * [ ] Allow user can chat, send message to other user
 * [ ] Allow user to share event to social network (Facebook) Please add your amazing idea to make this better ;)
+[* ] Added a max limit of 2mb for uploading place/events pictures

 ## Q&A
 - What are some examples of places to add to our website?
  > Places can be: parks, recreational centers, library, sports field.